 The Veterinary Technology Program is a two-year program with a competitive admissions process that admits new classes only in the fall semester.
 Students must be accepted into the program before taking VTHT courses.
 All courses required within the listed curriculum must be passed with a “C” or better in order to progress to the next semester’s course.
 The Veterinary Technology Program is a collaborative effort with Texas A&M University College of Veterinary Medicine and Biomedical Sciences, which is where second year students receive much of their clinical education.
 The Veterinary Technology Program is accredited by the American Veterinary Medical Association.
 Upon the successful completion of the Program, students are awarded an Associate of Applied Science degree in Veterinary Technology and are eligible to sit for their national (Licensed Veterinary Technician Exam) and state (Licensed Veterinary Technician) credentialing exams.
-Successful completion of both exams leads to the conferring of Registered Veterinary Technician status by the Texas Veterinary Medical Association.
+Successful completion of both exams leads to the conferring of Licensed Veterinary Technician status by the Texas Veterinary Medical Association.